How to Fill Out IRS Form 1065

 6. Submit the form with your taxes.

 Form 1065 should be submitted with your other tax information when you file your business tax return.
-For more information on where to send your forms, irs.gov/filing/where-to-file-your-taxes-for-form-1065 and locate the address that corresponds to your business location.
+You can locate the address that corresponds to your business location by going to irs.gov/filing/where-to-file-your-taxes-for-form-1065.

 Is there a late filing penalty for Form 1065?